scit4848/netflix_clone/README.md

 With the Netflix Clone, you can browse a selection of movies and TV shows, view trailers, and sign up for a subscription, all while experiencing the same polished design and functionality as the real Netflix website.

-## Credits

-This project was created by [PRAJJAL DHAR], a passionate web developer and movie lover.

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-So feel free to use and modify the code however you like!
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT)